-Option number three involves a balance between giving in to selfish desires and forgetting all sense of individuality.
-This choice requires more constant effort because it resists natural tendencies, whereas the first and second choices provide absolutes that push to extremes that seem easier to maintain.
+Choice #3 requires a more constant effort because it resists natural tendencies, whereas the first and second choices provide absolutes that push to extremes that seem easier to maintain.
 In other words, saying “no” or “yes” to everything is easier than saying “no” or “yes” to some things.

 - Plug In.
-Whether introvert or extravert, sanguine or melancholy, all women need connection.
-Connection with others happens through personal interests such as crafts, exercising and even shopping.
-Even more important is plugging in regularly to Christ on an individual, one-on-one basis.
+Whether introvert or extravert, sanguine or melancholy, everyone needs connection.
+Connection with others happens in a variety of ways from personal interests to church attendance.
+Plugging in regularly to Christ on an individual, one-on-one basis is, of course, the most essential relationship and needs emphasis.
 Plugging in revolves around the idea of filling up the reservoir to be able to nourish others.

 - Recharge.
-Plugging in leads to recharging.
 Failure to recharge batteries often enough, and in many cases at all, results in complete failure at some point.
-Overcharging, however, also ruins batteries.
 Recharging is about balance.
 Recharge regularly by eating healthy, exercising, and drinking enough water.
-Recharging happens when plugging in and also through unplugging.
-Unlike a cell phone battery, a woman’s battery can be recharged in small increments.
-So, finding small pockets of time for recharging can be quite effective.
+Oh, and get enough sleep too.

 - Be Deliberate and Intentional.
-Carefully consider how taking care of yourself not only makes a woman healthier as an individual but the health of the entire family better as well.
+Carefully consider how taking care of yourself not only makes you healthier as an individual but positively contributes to the health of your family as well.
 Purpose to find ways to regularly plug in, recharge and unplug.
-Enlist your spouse’s and your family’s help.

 - Focus on Small Things.
-Chances are that a week-long vacation alone is not going to happen for most moms, and even a weekend away is a bit iffy for many.
+Chances are that a week-long vacation alone is not going to happen for most of us, and even a weekend away is probably iffy.
 But, working in small pockets of time for plugging in, recharging and unplugging can add up over time to make a huge difference.
-Schedule a weekly bubble bath, daily time to read (even if it’s only 10 minutes, but at least a ½ hour is better), and perhaps a daily tea time (feeling British?).
-Again, enlist your spouse and kids to figure out ways to make these small pockets of time available.
-Don’t be afraid to schedule time on the calendar either.
-Kids tend to like that sort of structure.
+Don’t be afraid to schedule time on the calendar for this either.

 - Be Determined.
 Time to plug in, recharge and unplug will not happen by itself.
 Well, it won’t unless we run ourselves so ragged that illness or depression force us to stop.
 We must make a determined effort to schedule time for ourselves because it simply won’t happen otherwise.